XcenaX/FireSimulationPlugin/README.md

    - Add a `FireSimulationComponent` to each actor you want to include in the fire simulation.
    - Specify the following properties for each actor:
      - `Mass`: The mass of the actor in kilograms.
-     - `IsWall`: Indicates whether the actor is a wall, which cannot burn completely.
+     - `IsWall`: Walls cannot burn.
      - `IsBurning`: If `true`, the actor is a starting point for the fire to spread.
+There MUST be only 1 starting point.
      - `Selected material`: The name of a material that has a set of combustion parameters such as Linear flame speed, Lowest Heat Of Combustion, Burning Rate, etc.

 4. **Mark Room Boundaries:**